Oligocene Epoch

 Geophysical

-• Global increase in ice volume and decrease in sea level with closely related temperature depression
+Sudden cooling and global increase in ice volume as well as dramatic decrease in sea level with closely related temperature depression